Scale Conversion Calculator & Scale Factor Calculator

 How to Scale a Measurement

-To scale a measurement down to a smaller measurement, for instance, when making a blueprint, simply divide the real measurement by the scale factor.
+To scale a measurement down to a smaller value, for instance, when making a blueprint, simply divide the real measurement by the scale factor.
 The scale factor is commonly expressed as 1:n or 1/n, where n is the factor.

 For example, if the scale factor is 1:8 and the real measurement is 32, divide 32 ÷ 8 = 4 to convert.